RomanLut/hx_espnow_rc/doc/esp01_sbus.md

 RSSI is injected into channel 16.

-Can be powered from 5V BEC or directrly from 1S battery (3.0V...5.0V).
+Can be powered from 5V BEC or directly from 1S battery (3.0V...5.0V).

 Peak power consumption is ~170mA.